 Two report sheets are also included under the “Service” tab.
 Families are asked to document their service experiences and return these sheets electronically by the end of the year.

 And the prayer component…?

 A booklet entitled “Passing on the Faith” is provided electronically on the website under the “Prayer” tab.
 It contains key terms and teachings of the Catholic Church so parents can regularly review their children on the concepts that are covered in the monthly sessions.
 It also contains some of the prayers that are especially dear to us as Catholics.
 When your children enter the Confirmation program, they will be tested on these points of doctrine as well as the prayers, so it’s a good practice to teach them to your children along the way.

 Families are also expected to attend Mass every week when attendance is permitted by the diocese, unless there is a health issue that would endanger them or others.
 What a blessing the Mass provides for us to be united with Christ in the Eucharist!
 He offers us his Body, Blood, Soul and Divinity; how can we ignore his offer?
-A set of Mass Cards is provided online to help you prepare your children for Mass and also encourage a family dialogue.
-Even in times when Mass is not allowed, these Mass Cards will be a source of grace as they will help your family think about the Scripture that will be proclaimed at Mass each week.
+Several resources are provided online to help you prepare your children for Mass and also encourage a family dialogue.
+Even in times when Mass is not allowed, these resources will help your family think about the Scripture that will be proclaimed at Mass each week.
 The Scriptures are the Word of God and unite us with Christ even when we cannot receive Holy Communion.